113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dt class="pt dlterm">&lt;user_name_value&gt;</dt>
 <dd class="pd">The name of the user in {{site.data.keyword.Bluemix_notm}}. </dd>
 <dt class="pt dlterm">&lt;permission_value&gt;</dt>
-<dd class="pd">The permission assigned to the user.
+<dd class="pd">The permission that is assigned to the user.
 The available permissions are:  admin (or superuser), login (or basic), catalog.read, catalog.write, reports.read, reports.write, users.read, or users.write.
 For more information about assigned user permissions, see [Permissions](/docs/admin/index.html#permissions).
-You cannot use this parameter with the organization parameter in the same query. </dd>
+You can't use this parameter with the organization parameter in the same query. </dd>
 <dt class="pt dlterm">&lt;organization_value&gt;</dt>
 <dd class="pd">The organization name that the user belongs to.
-You cannot use this parameter with the permission parameter in the same query.</dd>
+You can't use this parameter with the permission parameter in the same query.</dd>
 <dt class="pt dlterm">&lt;role_value&gt;</dt>
-<dd class="pd">The organization role assigned to the user.
+<dd class="pd">The organization role that is assigned to the user.
 The available roles are: 'auditors', 'managers', and 'billing_managers'.
 You must specify the organization with this parameter.</dd>

 </dl>